mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 Did you know that "Elohim" and "Adonai" are both plural words?

 ## Other Interesting Verses

+Here are some verses that I didn't know how to fit in the above sections:

 {% include verse.html
 text="I will pour on David’s house and on the inhabitants of Jerusalem the spirit of grace and of supplication.
 They will look to me whom they have pierced; and they shall mourn for him as one mourns for **his only son**, and will grieve bitterly for him as one grieves for **his firstborn**."